Skip to content ↓

 Our Christian Foundation - What Makes us Unique?

 Our school was founded by the Watling Valley Ecumenical Partnership of 5 churches and opened in September 2004.
 The school was built on the land that was formerly Grange Farm, and members of the local congregation still recall farming on this land, prior to the school being built.
+You can find out more about the partnership here.

 Our school is the good ground that allows all who come into contact with it to grow well.
 Its seeds (the pupils, staff, and community) are given a rich diet to thrive into the best ‘plant’ possible.
 Our seeds are cared for during all ‘seasons’, given support and protection when it is needed and encouragement to flourish.
 The resultant plants are strong and resilient, able to live peacefully and joyfully with those around them.
 The rich harvest is the end result of this labour for pupils, staff and the community – the brightest of futures for us all.